#110: Carleton Park

 “Great new playground”

 2851 East 7th Avenue

-A quirky park just off Renfew and 7th, Kalso consists of a giant hill, tennis courts and playground, in a quiet area of East Van next to a co-op.
+A quirky park just off Renfew and 7th, Kaslo consists of a giant hill, tennis courts and playground, in a quiet area of East Van next to a co-op.

-But the playground is one of the newest in the city, and it demands to be highlighted — a steep slide and climbing wall integrate into park’s hill seamlessly.
+But the playground is one of the newest in the city, and it demands to be highlighted — a steep slide and climbing wall integrate seamlessly into the park’s hill.
 And at the bottom, there’s a full playground that is excellent for kids 8-12, with two solid slides, and a weird crescent-shaped jungle gym.
 There’s also a couple springy swings and other play accessories for younger kids.

 All of which is to say that if we were ranking parks solely for children, Kaslo would be around #35.
 But the rest of the park is fairly pedestrian (outside of the lovely view from the top of the hill), which is why we’re talking about it here.